webianks/webianks_resume/README.md

 # MaterialResume
-A example of Material Resume
+A example based on <a href="https://github.com/StanKocken/MaterialResume" target="_blank">StanKocken/MaterialResume</a>

 #Preview